-- GP note on soap opera to raise awareness on trafficking (Cambodia)
+- Soap opera to raise awareness on trafficking (Cambodia)

-- GP note on Chinese New Year campaign on safe migration
+- Chinese New Year campaign on safe migration

-- GP note on schooling for bonded children in brick kilns (India)
+- Schooling for bonded children in brick kilns (India)

-- GP note on code of conduct in tourism industry (Costa Rica)
+- Code of conduct in tourism industry (Costa Rica)

 - Digital library on child trafficking: www.childtrafficking.com